-After logging my resting and standing heart rate for a month in my rTracker, I opened data in Excel, computed OHR, and marked days with OHR of 30 and higher as high-OHR days.
-I then compared some other data points from my log across the normal and high-OHR days.
+I started by tagging the days with OHR of 30 or and higher as high-OHR days.
+I then compared some other data points from my daily log across the normal and high-OHR days.
 The first thing I did was to look at my subjective measurements of physical, mental and emotional energy, which I measured every morning, afternoon, and evening, using a 10-points sliding scale in rTracker.
 Here is the chart of the differences in my physical energy (the data points for normal days are shown in blue, high-OHR days are in red):

 As you can see, my average physical energy ratings on high-OHR days tend to be lower throughout the day (differences were statistically significant for afternoon and evening scores).
-Further, if you chart the changes in energy throughout the day as a trendline, and then compute the rate of the changes (using SLOPE function in Excel), you can see that I am getting tired much faster on high-OHR days, compared to normal days.
+Further, if you chart the changes in energy throughout the day as a trendline, and then compute the rate of the changes (calculated as a slope of the curve – you can use slope function in Excel), you can see that I am getting tired much faster on high-OHR days, compared to normal days.

 The same pattern holds for my mental energy(differences were statistically significant only for afternoon scores):